pimoroni/hyperpixel/README.md

 reboot.
 That's all!
 Enjoy!

+### Rotating The Screen

+You can rotate your screen by calling `hyperpixel-rotate` on the command line with one of `left`, `right`, `normal` or `inverted`:

+* left - portrait, USB ports on top
+* right - portait, USB ports on bottom
+* normal - landscape, HDMI ports on top
+* inverted - landscape, HDMI ports on bottom

 ### Disabling Power Save

 Some scenarios don't play well with the display blanking or going to sleep after 5-10 minutes of inactivity.
 This is usually what every Linux distro bakes in, and, in most cases, is a perfectly acceptable default.
 However if you want to prevent HyperPixel from going to sleep add these lines to their respective configuration files: